himanshu2454/Kunteksto/docs_source/source/start.rst

 	- *dataid* System Generated, **Do Not Edit**

-7. Select the record table.
+- Select the record table.
 Note that there is a record for each column of data in Demo.csv.
-If there is only one record then the likely problem is that an incorrect separator was chosen.
+If there is only one record then the likely problem is that an incorrect field delimiter was chosen or the default was changed in the config file.

    - each record has a number of fields that allow you to describe more about your data.
    - though each field is pre-filled it is only a guess and may not be accurate.
-   - it is up to you to be as accurate as possible in describing your data to improve reusability
+   - it is up to you to be as accurate as possible in describing your data to improve usability

 .. image:: _images/record_table.png
     :width: 800px